24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 - the obligation to disclose certain information about land that is being sold or leased, for example:

-- disclosure material which is compulsory under the property legislation for most states;
+- disclosure material which must be provided to purchasers of certain types of land under the property legislation for most states;

-- specific disclosure obligations and requirements for strata title, community title and residential land; and
+- specific disclosure obligations and requirements for the sale of strata and community title land; and

-- building and energy efficiency certificates, NABERS and Green Star ratings.
+- building and energy efficiency certificates, NABERS and Green Star ratings for buildings on the land.

 You should obtain legal advice as to the specific responsibilities and liabilities which attach to any land you are considering purchasing.